0x4248/Scrapbook/README.md

 Each subdirectory stands alone.
 Build methods vary please read the local `README` or `Makefile` where present.

-## ScrapExplorer
+## Atlas

-A simple browser for navigating this repository’s structure is available [here](https://0x4248.dev/Scrapbook/)
+A simple browser for navigating this repository’s structure is available [here](https://0x4248.dev/nexus/)

 ## Languages